Skip to main content

 Share

-Photographers say fall, with its warm colours and shorter days, is the perfect time for annual photos.
+Photographers say fall, with its warm colours and shorter days, is the perfect time to schedule your annual family portraits.

 "The light becomes more beautiful earlier on in the day, and so it's much more accommodating for families to get that golden-hour light and not have to wait until nine or 10 o'clock at night," says Edmonton photographer Aspen Zettel.